 Why Does My Cat Eat Grass?

-Your cat has plenty of yummy food and treats to choose from, so you probably did a double-take the first time you caught your cat eating grass.
+Your cat has plenty of yummy food and treats to choose from, so you probably did a double-take the first time you caught him eating grass.

 While this behavior is definitely strange, it’s actually pretty common for cats.

 So, why do cats eat grass — and is it a problem?

 The Dodo spoke with Dr. Megan Dundas, a veterinarian and practice owner at Lincolndale Veterinary Center in New York, who explained what might cause your cat to eat grass, and whether you should do anything about it.

 Turns out no one really knows why cats eat grass, but there are a few guesses.

 “There are many theories on why cats eat grass, and little hard evidence in the form of published studies to really explain this behavior in cats,” Dr. Dundas told The Dodo.

 It’s possible that your cat’s eating grass to help with digestion issues.
 That’s because grass can act as a laxative or induce vomiting when he eats it.

 “One of the theories is that grass may aid with passage of intestinal parasites or ingested material, such as hair balls or even bones, feathers or fur of ingested prey,” Dr. Dundas explained.